How to Check your Schedule for School? – Find Classes for Next Year

 Check next year classes if you log into Algonquin Regional High School

-In the next step, you need to see what your class is, and you can see that in the URL.
+In the next step, you need to determine your class, which you can find in the URL.

 After that, you can press the Classes directory button, and you will see the list: